 - Have an adventure in empty national parks

 Whilst it is an incredible country there is a lot of corruption and bribery in Vietnam which unfortunately tends to increase around Tết.
 This period is expensive for everyone, so everyone wants to take home as much money as possible before the holiday period.
-This means that officials, and police in particular, are much more likely to strengthen their money making schemes.
+Officials, and police in particular, are much more likely to strengthen their money making schemes.
 Watch out for traffic police!

 Learn this phrase and say it when you meet or say goodbye to people: chúc mừng năm mới

 It’s the Vietnamese phrase to say ‘happy new year’ and it’s sure to put a smile on any locals face.
-We were still saying it a month into the new year…
+We were still saying it a month after the new year…

 A Vagabond’s Guide to Travelling in Vietnam During Tết